SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

 Interestingly, there are several queries for which the relative cost difference between different systems is significant.
-Figure~\ref{fig:RelativeCostsMovies} shows the relative cost of all systems, dividing processing costs for each query by the minimal costs (over all compared systems).
 For Queries Q1, Q5, and Q6, processing costs vary by more than a factor of $100\times$ across different systems.
-All three queries use a LIMIT clause.
-We found that the treatment of LIMIT clauses differs between the compared systems.
-For most SQPEs, the LIMIT clause is applied only in a post-processing step, after applying semantic operators to all data.
-SPQEs that terminate evaluation via semantic operators early, whenever the required number of rows to satisfy the LIMIT clause is available, achieve significantly better performance for those queries.
+All three queries use a LIMIT clause, but the systems handle it differently.
+In LOTUS, the LIMIT clause is applied only as a post-processing step after semantic operators are evaluated on all data.
+In contrast, SPQEs can terminate semantic operator evaluation early once enough rows are produced to satisfy the LIMIT clause, which leads to significantly better performance for these queries.
 Query Q2 uses a LIMIT clause as well, but restricts the scope to reviews of one specific movie (using SQL standard equality predicates, which are evaluated efficiently).
 In this case, applying semantic operators to all relevant data is less costly than for the other three LIMIT queries (which consider all reviews).

 Among all queries without LIMIT clause, Q7 is the one with the most significant cost differences.
 ThalamusDB achieves minimal average processing costs, followed by LOTUS.
 This is explained by the fact that these two systems use implementations of the semantic join operators that are aimed at reducing execution costs.
-LOTUS implements relational joins by matching items first based on their embedding vectors, evaluating the join condition via LLM calls only on those row pairs whose embedding vectors are within a certain distance range.
+LOTUS implements semantic joins by matching items first based on their embedding vectors, evaluating the join condition via LLM calls only on those row pairs whose embedding vectors are within a certain distance range.
 ThalamusDB uses batching to include multiple items from both tables into the prompt, instructing the LLM to find all matches regarding the join condition.
 On the other hand, those cost optimization strategies come at the expense of quality.
 BigQuery and Palimpzest achieve the highest average quality.